I5UCC/VRCThumbParamsOSC/README.md

 In Action menu, got to Options>OSC>Enable <br/>

 Then just run the ```ThumbParamsOSC.exe``` and you are all set! <br/>
-### You might need to restart ThumbParamsOSC.exe or even SteamVR after first run
+### You might need to

 ### If you're here with the intention to use this program for american sign language, ![read my guide on it here!](https://github.com/I5UCC/VRC-ASL_Gestures) and run this with it if needed.
 You dont really need to read the rest of how it functions here if you dont intend to make your own!

+## Troubleshoot

+If you have problems with this program, try any of these to fix it then create an Issue in the repository:
+- restart ThumbParamsOSC.exe and SteamVR
+- Turn OSC OFF and ON
+- Reset OSC Config
+- Reset Avatar

 ## Avatar Setup